cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/migrating-applications.md

 template: one-col
 title: Migrating your application between servers
 categories: how-to-guides/deployment
+order: 40
-lead: "How to move your entire application to a new server or a new data centre"
+lead: "How to move your entire application to a new server or a new data center"
 legacy: false
 tags: ["high-availability"]